On this page:

-Victoria is undergoing an energy transformation, aiming for net-zero emissions by 2045.
+Victoria is undergoing an energy transformation, with a net-zero emissions target by 2045.
 The Victorian Government’s support for neighbourhood-scale batteries is one way it supports clean, reliable and affordable electricity for Victorians.

 What are neighbourhood batteries?

 Neighbourhood batteries (or community batteries) are an energy storage model with the potential to provide many benefits to consumers, communities and the electricity system.
 They can be owned by electricity distribution businesses or third parties such as community energy groups, electricity retailers, aggregators or private investors.

 They are larger than household solar batteries.
 Typical household solar batteries have a power capacity of about 10 kilowatts (kW), while neighbourhood-scale batteries range from 100 kW to 5 megawatts (MW).